ceios/ceios/database/README.md

 When updating README.md, take a look at overview.rst and consider if you should make the same updates there.
 -->
+# Disarm-AttackFlow Builder

+The Disarm-AttackFlow Builder is a modified version of the MITRE AttackFlow Builder that integrates the tactics and techniques of the DISARM framework into the application.
+The application maintains all functionalities, and allows a user to build models using the unified framework and export them in STIX language format.
+All the DISARM tactics and techniques have STIX objects associated with them to a comprable standard to the MITRE ATT&CK STIX objects.

 # Attack Flow